RobertoPorpora/c-process-bridge/README.md

 }
 ```

-## Limitations

-Currently, only the child side is implemented.
-This means that, for the moment you can't use this library to spawn child processes and communicate with them.
-You can only use this in a child process to communicate with the parent.

 ## Contributing

 Contributions are welcome!
 Please submit pull requests with clear descriptions and ensure that your code passes existing tests.
-Any improvements, especially in process management or IPC implementation, would be greatly appreciated.
+Any improvements would be greatly appreciated.

 ## License